-- 1. Choose a mounting location (wall or ceiling) and drill a 3/16" hole through drywall. - 2.
-Insert the provided screw through the mounting plate aligning the ribs on the screw with the slots on the mounting plate. - Tighten the screw/mounting plate to wall or ceiling until mounting plate is very snug against surface.
+- 1. Choose a mounting location (wall or ceiling) and drill a 3/16" diameter hole at least 1/2" deep. - 2.
+Insert the provided screw through the mounting plate aligning the ribs on the screw with the slots on the mounting plate. - 3.
+Tighten the screw/mounting plate to wall or ceiling until mounting plate is snug against surface.
 DO NOT over-tighten.